-Bioreactors (Fig. 3) are systems for supporting the expansion of cell and tissue cultures by closely mimicking in vivo conditions.
+Bioreactors (figure 3) are systems for supporting the expansion of cell and tissue cultures by closely mimicking in vivo conditions.
 A perfect bioreactor would ideally be able to guide the complete development of a skeletal muscle organ including vascular, neural, and tendinous components.
 At present, uses for bioreactors include expansion of cell culture, and maintenance and development of cells in a printed scaffold.
 Many bioreactor systems are currently available.
 Common requirements include suitable nutrient media and control of several key components of niche cellular environments including temperature, pH, and biochemical requirements of cells.
-Spinner flask, rotating, and perfusion-based bioreactor systems for skeletal muscle cell expansion have been reviewed by Yang and Dong.
-95 Several new bioreactor systems have recently been developed specifically for skeletal muscle tissue, taking advantage of the role that mechanical strain and electrical stimulation play on growth in vitro.
-Static mechanical strain bioreactors such as the MagneTissue, shown in Fig. 3, have been demonstrated to significantly aid in the differentiation and maturation of long myotubes and with the advent of automation could become a mainstay in skeletal muscle engineering.
-Similarly, electrical stimulation has proven effective in developing mature adult skeletal muscle phenotypes, demonstrating increased force generation, and potential tunability of slow and fast myosin content.9

-Additionally, bioreactors allow for the culturing of cellular seeded scaffolds prior to implantation, allowing for a semi-mature tissue construct to be implanted into the patient.
-The first literature recorded attempt was conducted in 2013 where researchers investigated the effect of cellular density upon the maturation of skeletal muscle constructs, concluding it to be a key factor when culturing a construct.
-However, significant progress has been made since then, and researchers have shifted their focus to the integration of other structures into mature constructs, such as nerve integration and vasculature.
-Using this approach, researchers have made great strides toward the ex vivo maturation of a skeletal muscle construct, but this progress further illustrates the great complexity that in vivo structures possess.
+Spinner flask, rotating and perfusion-based bioreactor systems for skeletal muscle cell expansion have been reviewed by Yang and Dong.95 Several new bioreactor systems have recently been developed specifically for skeletal muscle tissue, taking advantage of the role that mechanical strain and electrical stimulation play on growth in vitro.
+Static mechanical strain bioreactors such as the MagneTissue, shown in Figure 3, have been demonstrated to significantly aid in the differentiation and maturation of long myotubes96 and with the advent of automation could become a mainstay in skeletal muscle engineering.
+Similarly, electrical stimulation has proven effective in developing mature adult skeletal muscle phenotypes, demonstrating increased force generation, and semi-mature tissue construct to be implanted into the patient.
+The first literature recorded attempt was conducted in 2013 where researchers investigated the effect of cellular density upon the maturation of skeletal muscle constructs, concluding it to be a key factor when culturing a construct99.
+However, significant progress has been made since then, and researchers have shifted their focus to the integration of other structures into mature constructs, such as nerve integration38 and vasculature94.
+Using this approach, researchers have made great strides towards the ex vivo maturation of a skeletal muscle construct, but this progress further illustrates the great complexity that in vivo structures possess.
 Further consideration needs to be placed in bioreactor systems capable of supporting these complex cells and structures to allow for the full maturation of a skeletal muscle construct.